 Features assigned a status that appears in the lower section on the Status customization page will not appear on boards by default.

 In the example above, features assigned a status of Launched or Won't do will always be filtered off of the Roadmap and will not appear in the linking popup on the Insights board.

 When you remove a status, there may be existing features and subfeatures currently marked with that status.
 If this happens you'll be prompted to indicate which status these features and subfeatures should be assigned.

 Custom status examples

-Here are a few custom statuses you might add to your project:
+Here are a few custom statuses you might add to your workspace:

 - New idea: For those features not yet vetted by the team or validated by other similar requests – you'll often want to filter these out during prioritization.